pieroproietti/oa-tools/README.md

 - `./oa/oa` (The Engine)
 - `./coa/coa` (The Orchestrator)

-> TIP: You can create native package .deb/PKGBUILD using
+> TIP: You can create native package like: .deb, PKGBUILD, rpm using
 ```
 coa/coa build
 ```